Should You Drink Protein Shakes Before or After Workouts?

 So, drinking your protein shake after your workout can cover your basic needs.
 It gives your body the protein it needs to recover.

-Should You Drink Your Protein Shake Before Your Workout?
+Should You Drink Your Protein Shake Before You Work Out?

-Studies actually show this whether you drink a protein shake before or after a workout (11).
-So you might be able to see similar results either way!
+Studies actually show this, whether you drink a protein shake before or after a workout (11).

 If you don't have a whole food protein source within a few hours of your workout, that's when I'd recommend you do a shake before your workout as well.